Honey vs Dwarf Gourami? Which is Better?

 Reasons Why Should You Get a Honey Gourami

 If you are a beginner, honey gourami is a better option.
 They are very hardy and they need less space than dwarf gouramis.
-Although honey gourami is not as good-looking as a dwarf, it is still an amazing fish that does not take up a lot of space.
+Although honey gourami is not as good-looking as a dwarf, it can be the perfect fish to get introduced into the aquarium hobby!

 Reasons Why Should You Get a Dwarf Gourami